5 Management of patients on antiretroviral treatment

 6. What routine blood tests should be taken if patients are on second-line treatment?

-Before treatment is started an Hb with differential white count (or a FBC), glucose, triglyceride and cholesterol tests are done for baseline values.
+Before treatment is started an Hb with differential white count (or a FBC), triglyceride and cholesterol tests are done for baseline values.

 - Some guidelines also recommend annual fasting glucose, cholesterol and triglycerides for patients on Aluvia.